Chris Stein: Music

 In 1973, Stein became the guitarist of the Stillettoes and began a romantic relationship with Debbie Harry, one of the singers.
 In the summer of 1974, Stein, Harry, and the band's rhythm section left to start their own group which they eventually called Blondie.
 They soon became fixtures in the punk and new wave scene centered around CBGB and Max's Kansas City, and by the end of the decade achieved international stardom.

+Stein was co-host of TV Party, a public-access television cable TV show in New York City, that ran from 1978 to 1982.

 Blondie broke up in 1982, but reformed in 1997 and has been active off and on ever since.
 In addition to being the sole writer of the Blondie song "Sunday Girl", Stein co-wrote numerous hits with Harry, including "Heart of Glass", "Dreaming", "Island of Lost Souls", "Rapture", and "Rip Her to Shreds".
 Stein also ran the Animal Records label between 1982 and 1984.

 In 2015, Blondie members Debbie Harry and Chris Stein made a guest appearance alongside The Gregory Brothers in an episode of Songify the News, and they collaborated again to parody the 2016 United States presidential election debates.